- Academics Menu

 - Students should arrive about 5 minutes early to have their I.D.s checked and get logged into their school website if the exam is web-based.
 Exams will begin as soon as the proctor enters the appropriate information to allow the student access to their exam.

 - Students will not be allowed to keep books, backpacks, purses, cell phones, and other personal items with them during the exam unless the student’s instructor/school specifies that such items are allowed or needed.
 These items must be left in an area specified by the exam proctor.
-All cell phones will be turned off for the duration of the exam.

 - Students will be issued a set amount of blank “scratch paper” for the exam if needed.
 All scratch paper will be collected and counted at the end of the exam.
 Students may not keep any scratch paper or take any out of the exam room.
 Any missing scratch paper will be reported to their instructor/school.